Try Premium - Buy Credits

 Can you guarantee unique creations?

-No service can guarantee this, but our AI Art Remixer lets you uniquely style each creation.
+No service can guarantee uniqueness, but our AI Art Remixer lets you uniquely style each creation.
 Using custom seed images also increase uniqueness.

 What are the terms and restrictions?

 In short, do no harm.
 Don't use AI to hurt others, incite violence, or anything malicious.
 Use Hotpot for good, and you will be good.
 Call it the Hotpocratic oath of AI. :)

 General technology offers the potential for advancement and abuse.
 Ultimately, history is resoundingly clear: from the printing press to computers, limiting general technology only limits humanity's potential.
 Human problems must be solved at the human layer, not the technology layer.

-Please help us ensure resopnsible usage, and use Hotpot to benefit society.
+Please help us ensure resopnsible usage; use Hotpot to benefit society.

 Is this art?